 We’ll start with the church, which I’ve circled.

 Seaman’s Bethel Church stood at the corner of Aliceanna and Bethel Streets.
 I’m not sure when it was torn down, but I’ve been unable to locate any photographs of it.
+(Update: I have found one, dating to the 1920s.)
 In April 1900, Isabelle Boswell married her second husband, William Krauch, and the minister of record was Frank D. Reynolds, whose church was Seamen’s Bethel.
 Later that year, in November, Isabelle’s brother Allyn Gardner married Caroline Moore, and Frank D. Reynolds was also the minister of record.

 In 1900, the Allyn and Isabelle lived near one another in Federal Hill.
 Between 1890 and 1920, my great-grandfather Allyn, his mother, his siblings (Isabelle, Maurice, Arthur, possibly Henry, and, after 1910, Ella), and even his siblings’ adult children, lived along Hanover or Charles Streets, if not next to one another, then certainly within a few blocks of walking distance.
 That Isabelle and Allyn were married by a minister whose church was in Fells Point has puzzled me, as there were closer churches, but their mother Susan had grown up in Fells Point, Seaman’s Bethel catered to the men who worked the seas, her father was a sea captain, and Seaman’s Bethel could easily have been the church their mother had known for all of her Baltimore life.
 Susan could have insisted that some of her children be married there — or at least have the minister from there perform the ceremony.
 Alternatively, Isabelle’s second husband was from the eastern side of Baltimore (he and a daughter from his first marriage are buried at Mt.
 Carmel on O’Donnell Street, and I did not locate them when I visited Mt.
 Carmel earlier in the year), he chose the venue and the minister, and when it came time for Allyn to marry Carrie seven months later, my great-grandfather could have said, “Well, Frank D. Reynolds seems like a nice enough bloke, so that’s who we’ll use.”